yvettecook/TicTacToe/README.md

 #### Context

+Firt attempt to build my own program in Python - so do forgive any ugliness!

 I started learning Python this week - doing this kata will help me put this learning into practice.